HaruSnak/42-ft_turing/README.md

    - **Algorithm:** Sweeps across the zeroes crossing off every alternating `0` (modulo 2 logic).
 Once it reaches the end, it returns to the start and sweeps again, halving the amount of zeroes.
 If during any sweep it only finds an odd number of zeroes (except exactly 1 zero left), it fails.
    - **Output:** Writes `y` if the zero count was exactly a power of 2, otherwise writes `n`.

-6. **`universal_unary_add.json`** (Universal Turing Machine):
-   - **Algorithm:** A true marvel of theoretical computing.
-The tape is pre-loaded with an immense encoded string representing: the machine states, the rules table, the virtual tape boundary, and the virtual input (the `unary_add` problem).
-The UTM head bounces back and forth: it reads the virtual state, locates the corresponding rule block, fetches the action/write instructions, updates the virtual tape, updates the virtual state, and repeats.
-   - **Output:** Ultimately solves the addition problem encoded on its own tape.

 ### 📋 Table of Contents
 - [About](#about)
 - [How It Works](#how-it-works-execution--infinite-tape)